 Exotic yet accessible, Reserva Amazónica Lodge is situated on the banks of Amazonian Peru’s Madre de Dios Rive, surrounded by a vast rainforest.
 As Peru’s pioneer in nature travel and research, Inkaterra provides an unforgettable introduction to the amazing realm of incomparable biodiversity and takes jungle luxury to the next level.
 The lodge’s 35 thatched-roof cabanas offer simple, low-impact elegance with their hammocks, crisp white linens, lanterns, and organic bath products.
 From your bed, you can watch the sunset through the treetops, then fall asleep to a toucan serenade, all with your personal butler, just a walkie-talkie call away.

 The property offers a varied selection of à-la-carte excursions, including a visit to the Inkaterra Canopy Walkway, a bridge system at 30 meters above the ground, allowing adventurers to enjoy a privileged view of the Amazon.
 In 2013, Inkaterra Reserva Amazonica was selected by National Geographic Traveler magazine among the world’s 25 best eco-lodges.

 9. El Mangroove, an Autograph Collection Hotel, Costa Rica

-Panama beach in Costa Rica’s north-west corner is home to the trendy El Mangroove, an Autograph Collection Hotel.
-El Mangroove sits in 17 acres of lush, tropical grounds and takes its name from its location in the dense mangrove forest on the chocolate sand shores of Playa Panama.
+Panama Beach in Costa Rica’s north-west corner is home to the trendy El Mangroove, an Autograph Collection Hotel.
+El Mangroove sits on 17 acres of lush, tropical grounds and takes its name from its location in the dense mangrove forest on the chocolate sand shores of Playa Panama.